Sleepwalking/SHIRO/readme.md

   -e .param -n 36 -L sil -R sil > unaligned.json
 ```

 Third step: since the search space for HSMM is an order of magnitude larger than HMM, it's more efficient to start from a HMM-based forced alignment, then refine the alignment using HSMM in a pruned search space.
 When running HSMM training, SHIRO applies such pruning by default.
+You may need to increase the search space (`-p 10 -d 50`) a bit to avoid alignment errors caused by a narrowed search space, although this will make it run slower.
 ```bash
 ./shiro-align \
   -m trained-model.hsmm \